0xflux/HOME---Habitable-or-Mapped-Exoplanets/README.md

 As the project has grown far bigger than expected at this stage, I have split it into numerous modules which can be found within the deps/ subdirectory to handle physics & math, plotting and data cleansing.

+# Result!

+The following is the output result of my program, which is a result of the input data!
+There is still a few tweaks I would like to make, however the first lot of results can be found as follows!
+This is very exciting, and it's amazing to think that results such as this could be the focus of major scientific discovery!

+    Potentially habitable planet found!
+Planet name: K2-18 b, it has an orbital period of:
+			32.94 days (4.s.f) (meaning it takes 32.94 (4.s.f) many days to orbit its star), it has a possible temperature of: 10.9 degrees celsius (3.s.f), the temperature of its star is 3457.0 Kelvin, the radius of the star is: 285237.0 km, the distance to the planet is 124.0261811215556, the radius of the planet is 15099.27 km, the planet lives in the habitable zone of the star and is not a gas planet or an iron planet.
+Gravity has an acceleration of
+			 15.6 meters per second per second (3.s.f), which is 1.59 (3.s.f) times that of Earth.

+    Potentially habitable planet found!
+Planet name: TRAPPIST-1 e, it has an orbital period of:
+			6.1 days (4.s.f) (meaning it takes 6.1 (4.s.f) many days to orbit its star), it has a possible temperature of: -22.1 degrees celsius (3.s.f), the temperature of its star is 2559.0 Kelvin, the radius of the star is: 83484.0 km, the distance to the planet is 39.0, the radius of the planet is 5848.578 km, the planet lives in the habitable zone of the star and is not a gas planet or an iron planet.
+Gravity has an acceleration of
+			 7.22 meters per second per second (3.s.f), which is 0.736 (3.s.f) times that of Earth.

 ## Blog!

 The below is a blog written by me, documenting my progress and a way for me to express what I am doing as I do it.
 It is intended to show my workflow periodically.
 I will provide a more well rounded writeup of my results when the project is complete.
 For now, please enjoy the blog where I may talk about bugs or challenges I have had to overcome, data which I find interesting, and anything unique to this project I would like to communicate!
 I may also refine or add to the data used in this investigation, so the below data in the blog may not be the final data I end up using in my analysis.
 Unfortunatley due to a change of username on GitHub (I much prefer my current username!)
 I messed up my repo, so I have lost a few commits, but I will continue to commit as I update my progress.